BTowersCoding/sinusoid/README.md

 A webserver will start and browser will open.

 Touch `notebooks\sinusoid.clj` to nudge the file watcher if it is not open already.

+## TODO

+Build test suite based on the examples in the course.